albscui/flybits-coding-challenge/README.md

 ## What's next

+- The database is not indexed, we can create duplicated drinks, this is partly because I wanted a quick way to populate the database with data and test out pagination.
+We should index and prevent duplicates in production.
 - This is a very simple API and we can try a serverless approach, using a cloud service like AWS Lambda, so we don't need to pay for constant server uptime
 - Setup CI and CD
 - Integrate this microservice into the company's tech stack